 We have never declared or paid cash dividends on our capital stock.
 We currently intend to retain any future earnings to finance the operation and expansion of our business, and we do not expect to declare or pay any cash dividends in the foreseeable future.
-As a result, you may only receive a return on your investment in our Class A common stock if the trading price of your shares increases.
+As a result, our stockholders may only receive a return on their investment in our Class A common stock if the trading price of their shares increases.